-For inside RV maintenance, one of the most critical but easily overlooked things is safety equipment.
+One of the most critical but easily overlooked things that should be on your RV maintenence checklist is safety equipment.
 You should regularly test your smoke detector, carbon monoxide detector, and LP gas/propane detector.
 Repair or replace them as needed.
 Also, don’t forget to check your fire extinguisher.
 Even if not used, these can become obsolete if they are too old which won’t do you any good in preventing RV fires.
 If the tank reads empty, you need to replace or recharge it.

 As you drive down the road, things bump and bounce like crazy.
 This can easily loosen your electrical connections.
 If this happens, they can short out and potentially cause an electrical fire.
 You should check your connections at a minimum at the start of every camping season.

 If you travel down especially rough roads, you might as well take a few minutes to check them as part of your setup process.
 If they came loose during travel, you can easily fix the situation before it becomes a disaster.
 Better safe than sorry!
 (I say from experience on this one.
 We had loose electrical connections once and were lucky we didn’t have a fire).

 Your outdoor storage compartments most likely have weather stripping.
 This helps keep out dirt, dust, and most importantly water.
 Over time, the weather stripping breaks down and needs to be replaced.
 If it looks like it is worn out or compressed, you should change it out to prevent bigger problems.